rsksmart/devportal-1.0/rif/identity/ssi/services/convey-service.md

 ---
 layout: rsk
-title: "Convey - Services - Self-Sovereign Identity - RIF Identity"
-tags: rif-identity, rif-id, ssi, self-sovereign-identity
 ---

 ## Convey service

 The Convey service has been built to act as a content relayer in front of IPFS.
 Let's imagine that _Bob_ wants to share a JWT with _Alice_ through a QR code.
 If the content is too large, it will not fit in a QR code, so there is where the Convey service acts.
 It allows to transport and caché files that can be accessed via HTTPS, and provides a tiny URL that can fit in any QR code.
 The service exposes two main endpoints: POST and GET files.
-Please refer to the protocol description [here](../../specs/convey-service) for more details about it.
+Please refer to the protocol description [here](../specs/convey-service) for more details about it.

 ### Main flows